Cetis/intelligent-campus/udd/room.md

 ## Description of room entity
-An identified space at a provider where scheduled events for module instances can occur.
+An identified space at a provider, particularly if it can be used for scheduled learning events.

+For an item or a location that is not a room as such, such as a helpdesk or an entrance, use the Location entity instead.

 May or may not be a specific "room", for example may be a flexible learning space.

 ### Implementation Notes
 * In Clocks/Scientia, this is equivalent to a _zone_